By the end of this section, you will be able to:

 What Bell had found, in the constellation of Vulpecula, was a source of rapid, sharp, intense, and extremely regular pulses of radio radiation.
 Like the regular ticking of a clock, the pulses arrived precisely every 1.33728 seconds.
 Such exactness first led the scientists to speculate that perhaps they had found signals from an intelligent civilization.
 Radio astronomers even half-jokingly dubbed the source “LGM” for “little green men.”
 Soon, however, three similar sources were discovered in widely separated directions in the sky.

 When it became apparent that this type of radio source was fairly common, astronomers concluded that they were highly unlikely to be signals from other civilizations.
-By today, more than 2500 such sources have been discovered; they are now called pulsars, short for “pulsating radio sources.”
+By today, nearly 3000 such sources have been discovered; they are now called pulsars, short for “pulsating radio sources.”